floriankammermann/landscapeapp/README.md

 ## Goals
 * run the landscapeapp locally without any API Keys
-* be able to povide custom data structures
+* be able to provide custom data structures

 ## How to run it
 * the tests are done with the [cicd foundation landscape](https://github.com/cdfoundation/cdf-landscape)